coreflexive/coreflexive.github.io/_posts/2023-05-05-bulls-and-cows.md

 fun Misplaced : I->D { Disagree:>(I.sln) }
 ```

-Or digits might not occur in the solution i.e. they are unknown.
+Or digits might not occur in the solution, i.e., they are unknown.

 ```alloy
 fun Unknown : I->D { Disagree:>(D - I.sln) }